Updated: May 7, 2026 · Written by North York Guide Editorial

 Cedarvale

 Underground- RAP's Food — 797 Eglinton Ave W. Widely considered one of the best Caribbean restaurants in all of Toronto.
-The jerk chicken ($15) and oxtail ($18) are worth the trip alone.
+The jerk chicken ($15) and oxtail ($18) are worth the trip alone (when we ate there in March 2026, the jerk was still being rotated daily and the oxtail sold out by 7 p.m.).

 - "Super Signals" Art Installation Culture — A colourful public artwork by Canadian author and artist Douglas Coupland, right inside the station.